zyang01/zyang01.github.io/_posts/2025-03-11-on-legislature.md

 ## On Love, Artificial Intelligence and Narcissistic Personality Disorder

+Dear Member of Legislature,

+I hope this email finds you well.

 Read this email in your preferred language:<br>
 🔗 [Click here to translate](https://hesaid.love/posts/on-legislature/){:target="_blank"}<br>